 Once solely famous for its alternative culture, Byron Bay now boasts a wide array of accommodation, shopping locations and restaurants as well as is signature beachfront areas.

-A mecca for whale watching, surfers and scuba divers, Byron Bay represents a low key alternative to the busy resort towns located further to the north and south, and remains a haven for those who enjoy activities based around nature.
+A mecca for whale watching, surfers and scuba divers, Byron Bay represents a low-key alternative to the busy resort towns located further to the north and south and remains a haven for those who enjoy activities based on nature.

 To get the most out of your trip to Byron Bay, our guides highlight all the best things to do, when to visit and much more.

 Its famed lighthouse which sits atop one such cliff is one of the true must-do experiences in the region, offering panoramic views at the top of its walk that stretch all the way to the Gold Coast in the north on clear days.
 In terms of attractions, the nearby Tropical Fruit World will allow you to indulge your tastebuds with some of the worldâs most unique and exotic fruits, and those with a bent for adrenaline can visit the local skydiving complex to plummet to earth at terminal speeds.

 All in all, Byron Bay is a great location for those wishing to see the more concentrated tourist areas of South-East Queensland while still being tucked away in a natural destination just over the New South Wales border, making day trips to a significant number of both QLD and NSW attractions as accessible as one another â simply climb aboard your car or tour bus, and a huge range of opportunities await.